ksangeeta2429/edgel3/README.md

 # Using EdgeL3

-To help you get started with EdgeL3 please see the [tutorial](http://edgel3.readthedocs.io/en/latest/tutorial.html).
+To help you get started with EdgeL3 please see the [tutorial](https://edgel3.readthedocs.io/en/latest/tutorial.html) and [module usage](https://edgel3.readthedocs.io/en/latest/edgel3.html).

 # References